-Table 2 contains the value of the components of the L filter, the utility grid, and the values of the parameters for the control subsystem including the parameter of SRF PLL, DSOGI PLL, and DSOGI PLL with filter.The PI parameter in this work is generated bytrial and error[41].

 Figure 6 shows The Simulink of the DSOGI PLL synchronization algorithm with filter and cascade control included in the vector controller block.
 The cascade control consists of the outer loop regulator to get the comparison of dc bus voltage in the link capacitor and the reference which comes from the MPPT algorithm.
 This control loop has been performed using PI controllers.
 The three PI controllers used in the inner control loop are used to regulate a, b, c components of the line currents (ia, ib, ic).

-Result and discussion
+Result and Discussion

 In this section, the performance of DSOGI PLL synchronization algorithm with filter is evaluated on dynamic and transient response under various conditions.
 The performance of DSOGI PLL with filter is also evaluated on linear load and non-linear load.
 Performance of DSOGI PLL with filter is compared with DSOGI PLL and SRF PLL.